A Supplement That Ticks All My Boxes — From Healthy Joints To Glowing Skin

 With all that being said, I'm a sustainability editor who spends most of her days researching the challenges that face our planet—and conventional agriculture is a big one.
 So it was important to me to know where the collagen in my new supplement came from. mindbodygreen's grass-fed collagen+ comes from cows who are pasture-raised on an organic farm in Argentina, meaning I didn't have to worry about pesticides and antibiotics going into the product.
 Beyond being responsibly sourced, mbg's collagen+ is also rigorously tested (four times, in fact), so I felt good taking it knowing it didn't have any fillers or weird additives.

 What it was like to try collagen+.

 The first time I tried collagen+, I was surprised by how easily it incorporated into my drinks.

 After weeks of adding mbg's collagen to beverages daily, I have yet to find anything that it doesn't work in.
-This is thanks to the taste (the original is super mild, while the chocolate is more flavorful and indulgent) and the texture (thick and rich but not chalky).
-It also dissolves in beverages hot and cold: I've used it to give my morning smoothies a protein boost, add some more cocoa goodness to my hot chocolate, and make my nightly tea a little more nourishing.
+This is thanks to the taste (it is super mild) and the texture (thick and rich but not chalky).
+It also dissolves in beverages hot and cold: I've used it to give my morning smoothies a protein boost and make my nightly tea a little more nourishing.